 Another cool spot to check out in Astoria is the Bohemian Hall and Beer Garden.
 As far as beer halls go, it’s one of the most authentic ones in the city, complete with Czech and Slovak brats and kielbasa.

 Other suggestions can be found in my sections below, like catching a sports game, heading to a Sunday farmer’s market, or heading to Rockaway Beach!
+A day trip from New York could be an amazing way to finish your stay too.

 The options are endless!